 Review of governance documentation

-The inspection included a review of documentation relevant to the establishment's licensable activities.
-This included the quality manual, SOPs, controlled forms, equipment maintenance records, temperature monitoring records, agreements with third parties, deviation records and staff training records.
+The inspection included a review of policies, SOPs, and agreements relevant to the establishment's licensable activities.
+The inspection also included a review of equipment servicing records, temperature monitoring records, meeting minutes, incidents and staff training records.

 Visual inspection